rjsf-team/react-jsonschema-form/README.md

 - `formData`: The form data for the object.
 - `formContext`: The `formContext` object that you passed to Form.

+The following props are part of each element in `items`:

+- `children`: The html for the property's content.
+- `name`: A string representing the property name.
+- `disabled`: A boolean value stating if the object property is disabled.
+- `index`: A number stating the index the property occurs in the `properties`.
+- `readonly`: A boolean value stating if the property is readonly.
 ### Error List template

 To take control over how the form errors are displayed, you can define an *error list template* for your form.
 This list is the form global error list that appears at the top of your forms.